How sharks could help fight COVID-19 virus, future coronaviruses - NewsBreak

 The three VNARs were also determined to be effective against SARS-CoV-1, which caused the 2003 outbreak of SARS.
 Shark VNARs were also able to neutralize WIV1-CoV, a variant currently found only in bats.

 According to the study, published in Nature Communications , one of the VNAR, 3B4, attached to a groove on the spike protein and blocked it from binding to the human cell.
 Researchers say this same groove is similar to other coronaviruses, including MERS.
-Where it binds does not change when it comes to variants, either, the study explains.FDA reportedly expected to approve boosters for 12 to 15 year-olds
+Where it binds does not change when it comes to variants, either, the study explains.Fauci calls mental health a ‘very important and difficult’ part of pandemic

 Another VNAR, 2CO2, appeared to lock the spike protein in an inactive form, researchers report.
 Where this VNAR binds, though, is altered in some of SARS-CoV-2’s variants.
 Researchers say they “do not have any structural data for the binding location” for the third VNAR, 4C10, but virus “mutations do not have a substantial effect” on its effectiveness.